SillyTavern/SillyTavern/.github/readme.md

 With now more than 100 contributors and almost 2 year of independent development, SillyTavern is considered an entirely different program from the original TavernAI.

-## Our vision
+## Our Vision

 **Brought to you by a dedicated community of LLM enthusiasts, SillyTavern will always be free and open-source.**

-1. SillyTavern is not a plug-and-play solution and has a steep learning curve.
-Our priority is to give maximum utility and control over your LLM prompts.
+1. We aim to empower users with as much utility and control over their LLM prompts as possible.
+The steep learning curve is part of the fun!
-2. We do not provide any online or hosted services.
-Your data is yours to keep.
+2. We do not provide any online or hosted services, nor programatically track any user data.
-3. We do not accept donations for the project or seek any form of monetization.
+3. SillyTavern is a passion project, and will always be free and open sourced.

 ## Screenshots